cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 ## 3. Cluster architecture

-A CBDB cluster has one master host and multiple segment hosts.
-These are usually named `mdw` and `sdwXX` respectively.
-Therefore， if someone is referring to `mdw`, he is referring to the "master host".
+A CBDB cluster has one master host (usually named `mdw`) and multiple segment hosts (usually named `sdwXX`).

+> **Tip**: if someone is referring to `mdw`, he is referring to the "master host".
 Similarly, when somebody is referring to "sdw10", he is referring to the 10th segment host.

 A master host usually contains only one instance - the master instance.
 The segment hosts might contain many worker instances.
 Every instance has its own set of processes, data directory, and listening port.
 For example, usually, the listening port of the master instance (where all clients will connect) is `5432`.